tahoe01/Sorting-Algorithms/Report.md

 Based on the fact that insertion sort has linear run time if the input is already sorted, shell sort orders the list by comparing elements that are separated by decreasing gap numbers.
 A gap sequence that contains 1 can ensure the this algorithm is correct.

 When testing this algorithm, some different gap sequences will be used to find which two gap sequences are the best two.
 All of the gap sequences running time of different size will be plotted in one graph.
 In this way, the best two sequences that has the fastest asymptotic running time can be found.
+Worst case complexity: `O(N(logN)^2)`

 C++ code: